snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Worked on mapping the dataset with database to display the driver ride details on the grid layout

 Looking forward to make the connection between driver and rider so, that the rider be able to see all the ride schedules entered by driver

+Worked on database by creating table to store the details coming from rider reservation screen.